Pathfinder Bank Presents Paleo: The Story of Life

 Paleo: The Story of Life is a 3,000-square-foot exhibit, spanning 4.6 billion years in scope.
-The exhibit presents casts of 128 rare fossils, including Lucy, Archaeopteryx and Velociraptor, among many others.
+The exhibit presents casts of 128 rare fossils, including Lucy, Archaeopteryx, raptor and T Rex, among many others.

 Drawn from the world’s foremost fossil collections, the Paleo exhibit showcases casts of rare fossils from the Americas, Europe, Asia, Africa and Australia – skeletons, skulls, claws and eggs gathered from prestigious museums, including the Smithsonian Institution, American Museum of Natural History, Royal Ontario Museum and Carnegie Museum, among others.
 Rarely available for viewing outside of their respective museums, these compelling artifacts are presented exclusively in Paleo: The Story of Life.